 If you’re willing to learn and grow, this is a very interesting field.
 A dedicated massage therapist can find nearly limitless opportunities to learn different techniques, refresh old skills, and branch out into different areas.
+For example, physical therapy or rehabilitation.
 There’s also the matter of continuing education units that massage therapists must obtain every year to maintain their licenses.
 You can demonstrate this willingness to grow your skillset like this:

 “I have completed all of my required continuing education units for the year.
 In addition to this, I obtained a certification in aromatherapy.
 I’m also working through a local wellness center to become a Reiki practitioner.
 Finally, I am completing coursework to learn how to better serve disadvantaged communities through touch-based therapies.”

 Massage Therapist Cover Letter Sample in .docx Format